JayHunter0197/Todo-BD/README.md

 ```
 Then you will go to your localhost (port 3000) to visualize the To Do list.

 You will use other two terminal tabs.
-The Mongod server to connect with the Mongo Database ans the Mongo Shell to see and interact with the database of the project.
+The Mongod server to connect with the Mongo Database and the Mongo Shell to see and interact with the database.

 ###### Mongod server
 ```bash